strimzi/strimzi-kafka-operator/helm-charts/strimzi-kafka-operator/README.md

 $ helm delete my-release
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+The command removes all the Kubernetes components associated with the operator and deletes the release.

 ## Configuration

 The following table lists the configurable parameters of the Strimzi chart and their default values.
 Runtime
 configuration of Kafka and other components are defined within their respective Custom Resource Definitions.
 See
 the documentation for more details.